GabrielGosden/02476_machine_learning_operations_project/reports/README.md

 >
 > Answer:

-We have used dvc for our project to store our data in Cloud Storage buckets and on Google Drive.
+We have used dvc in out project to version controll the dataset.
+DVC was configured to store our data in Cloud Storage buckets and on Google Drive.
 This was a simple way to share the data and have it always up to date for everyone.
 We also integrated dvc into our Github Action workflows so that we can run checks directly against our data as well.
 Thus each time we commit changes to our branch the workflow gets the data using dvc from google cloud.
 A service account was setup in google cloud to have access to the data stored in the buckets.

 ### Question 11